 Understand there are consequences if you don’t meet your deadline

-Repeatedly month after month they hand work in late or sometimes not at all.
-Depending what company you work for there may be little or no repercussions, which unfortunately promotes a culture of low performance.
-Generally companies however will not tolerate having work handed in late.
+Depending on what company you work for there may be little or no repercussions, which unfortunately promotes a culture of low performance.
+Generally, companies however will not tolerate having work handed in late.

 Related post – How Would Your Work Colleagues Describe You?

 Be professional, respect others and take pride in doing your job well and hitting your deadlines.

 If you enjoyed this post, please share it with your friends on social media.